 In fact, during American Heart Month in a previous year, we wrote about how Healthy Hearing is Linked to a Healthy Heart, stressing that a link has been established between heart disease and hearing health.

-Now, in 2020, we want to explain again how your heart health is related to your hearing, and if you are suffering from hearing loss, we want to again raise awareness about the connection and urge you to see a doctor so you can be screened for other health issues that may be associated with your hearing problems.
+We want to explain again how your heart health is related to your hearing, and if you are suffering from hearing loss, we want to again raise awareness about the connection and urge you to see a doctor so you can be screened for other health issues that may be associated with your hearing problems.

 How are the two linked?